itsthatguy/theme-itg-flat/README.md

 # Theme - itg.flat

+*Note: This theme is currently only working with Sublime Text 3.
+I'll be resolving this soon.*

 ## Here it is

 My flat, retina friendly, sublime-theme.
 It comes in two flavors, Dark and Light.
 I'll be adding more color variations over the coming weeks, so stay tuned.